 Example Usage of Collections.binarySearch()

-Here's a simple example that demonstrates how to use Collections.binarySearch()
+Here's a simple example that demonstrates how to use Collections.binarySearch() to search for an integer in a sorted list:

 javaimport java.util.Collections;